w-lfpup/wctk-js/README.md

 Build web components with bare metal browser tools.

-Features:

-- SSR compatible
-- Form associated elements
-- No dependencies
+## About

+`WCTK-js` is the smallest and quickest way to create web components with:

 - No decorators
 - No (unncessary) inheritance
+- No extra dependencies

+All features are optional providing developers the opportunity to focus on:

+- SSR compatible
+- Form associated
+- Reactive
+- `#private` function friendly

+`WCTK-js` can use private functions as callbacks for event listerners and external data stores.
+This means developers can (aside from required [life cycle](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements#custom_element_lifecycle_callbacks) methods) encapsulate their web component API entirely.

 ## Install